 REFERENCE CONSENT

 Name of organisation:

-I..... consent to the above organisation seeking verbal or written reference on a confidential basis from.....(person) of.....(organisation) about me, and authorise the information sought to be released for the purposes of ascertaining my suitability for the position for which I am applying.
+I(person) of(organisation) about me, and authorise the information sought to be released for the purposes of ascertaining my suitability for the position for which I am applying.
 I understand that the information received by the Company is supplied in confidence as evaluative material and will not be disclosed to me.

 Signature of candidate: Date: